llvm-doe-org/llvm-project/README.md

-If an OpenACC application uses the OpenACC Runtime Library API, or if you wish to profile an OpenACC application using an OpenACC profiling library depending on the OpenACC Profiling Interface, you must also link Clacc's `libacc2omp.so` and `libacc2omp-backend.so` with your application.
-These libraries serve as a wrapper around LLVM's OpenMP runtime and are installed in the same directories as Clacc's version of LLVM's OpenMP runtime, `libomp.so`.
+If an OpenACC application uses the OpenACC Runtime Library API, or if you wish to profile an OpenACC application using an OpenACC profiling library depending on the OpenACC Profiling Interface, you must also link Clacc's `libacc2omp.so` with your application.
+This library serves as a wrapper around Clacc's version of LLVM's OpenMP runtime, `libomp.so`, and is installed in the same directories.

 Normally, the `-fopenacc` option to `clang` triggers linking of all such required libraries automatically.
 However, if you are linking